Double-loop randomized quasi-Monte Carlo estimator for nested integration: Introduction

 This work is structured as follows.
 Section~\ref{sec:MC.QMC} provides a brief overview of the MC and rQMC methods, including bounds on the $L^1$ and $L^2$ errors via the Koksma--Hlawka inequality \cite{Hla61, Nie92} and more elaborate error bounds proposed in \cite{Owe06} and later generalized in \cite{He23}.
 The subsequent Section~\ref{sec:nested} introduces the proposed novel nested rQMC estimator.
 As the main contributions of this work, asymptotic error bounds on the number of inner and outer samples are derived in Propositions~\ref{prop:B.DLQ} and \ref{prop:V.DLQ} along with conditions under which these rates can be attained.
 Based on these bounds, the nearly optimal setting for the rDLQMC estimator is derived in Proposition~\ref{prop:W.DLQ}.
-Finally, Section~\ref{sec:numerical.results} presents two Bayesian OED examples where nested integrals frequently arise.
+A simple example where both the inner and outer integrands are polynomials demonstrates the convergence rates achievable in the optimal setting for this estimator and presents the effect of the integrand dimensions on multiplicative terms in the estimation error.
+In Section~\ref{sec:EIG.estimation}, an overview of the EIG setting is provided, where the outer integrand is the logarithm and the inner integrand is the likelihood of data observations.
+Moreover, a truncation of the observation noise is introduced, and the precise conditions derived in Section~\ref{sec:nested} are verified for the EIG with truncation in Lemma~\ref{lem:boundary.condition} and~\ref{lem:cond}.
+However, verifying the Assumptions on the particular experiment model derived in Appendix~\ref{app:cond} and \ref{app:Condition.42} is not the subject of this work to maintain generality.
+In Lemma~\ref{lem:trunc}, we bound the truncation error introduced in Appendix~\ref{app:Condition.42}; and in Corollary~\ref{cor:total.error}, we present the total error of the EIG estimation for our estimator.
+This section also presents two Bayesian OED examples, where nested integrals frequently arise.
 The superior performance of the proposed estimators compared to other estimators is observed numerically in accordance with our theoretical results.
-The precise conditions derived in Section~\ref{sec:nested} are verified for a general EIG setting in Lemma~\ref{lem:boundary.condition} and~\ref{lem:cond}.
-However, verifying the Assumptions on the particular experiment model derived in Appendix~\ref{app:cond} and \ref{app:Condition.42} is not the subject of this work to maintain generality.
-In Lemma~\ref{lem:trunc}, we bound the truncation error introduced in Appendix~\ref{app:Condition.42}, and in Corollary~\ref{cor:total.error}, we present the total error of the EIG estimation for our estimator.
-The first example aims to replicate the results in \cite{God20} for an application in pharmacokinetics to demonstrate the competitiveness and accuracy of the proposed estimator.
+A first example demonstrates the effect of the truncation of Gaussian observation noise and prior for the parameters of interest.
+This example allows for a closed-form solution and serves to showcase the effects of the noise level.
 The second example explores an application from solid mechanics involving the solution to a partial differential equation (PDE) with favorable regularity properties, demonstrating the practical applicability of the rDLQMC estimator.
+Finally, Section~\ref{sec:conclusion} provides concluding remarks and an outlook for future research directions.